dickytrianza/dickytrianza.github.io/_posts/htb-writeups-bizness/2024-01-11-htb-writeup-bizness.md

 [15:43:28] 200 -   11KB - /control/login
 [15:43:29] 404 -  763B  - /default.html
 ```
-Using dirsearch i found a foothold in a form of login page in the directory */control/login*
+Using dirsearch I found a foothold in a form of login page in the directory */control/login*

 <img src="/assets/blog-images/htb-bizness/image1.png" alt="Login Page">